yazi-rs/yazi-rs.github.io/docs/quick-start.md

 ### File operations

-To interact with selected files/directories use any of the commands below.
+To interact with selected files/directories use any of the actions below.

 | Key binding                         | Action                                                                  |
 | ----------------------------------- | ----------------------------------------------------------------------- |